An EIN is necessary for filing taxes, hiring employees, and opening a bank account for your business. Follow these tips to obtain your unique number.

 Small businesses can head to the IRS.gov site to find other application methods.
 If approved via fax, the IRS will send a fax back with the EIN within four business days.
 Mailing an application will take even longer to warrant a response within four weeks.
 [10] For the fax number or addresses of where to submit your faxes or mailed application, see “Where to File Your Taxes for Form SS-4.”

 Applying for a new EIN comes with several critical steps and requirements.
 If done incorrectly, your application might get rejected by the IRS, which delays or even prevents your business from getting off the ground.
-For as low as $79, Swyft Filings can help you get your EIN.
-Our automated EIN filing process is seamless with professional expertise at the foundation, so you stay compliant.
+While applying directly through the IRS is free, some business owners choose to use a service provider for guidance and support throughout the application process.
+Swyft Filings' automated EIN filing process is seamless with professional expertise at the foundation, so you stay compliant.

 The online application is quick, easy, and reliable from start to finish.
 Business owners can save money and time by avoiding mistakes and, more importantly, preventing potential drawn-out communication with the IRS.
 Our customer service takes you through the process with quick turnaround times so entrepreneurs can focus on what they do best.